Look up how and where to recycle specific items.

 If you're not sure whether something belongs in your bin, search the Recyclopedia above or visit: RecycleSmartMA.org

 To learn more about local recycling, composting, and hazardous household product collection - including days and hours - contact your community's recycling or solid waste coordinator or department.

-Zoom in ( + ) on the map below, click on the icon for your city or town, and follow the link.
-Or see: Massachusetts City & Town Recycling Links
+Zoom in ( + ) on the map, click on the icon for your city or town, and follow the link, or see the list below the map.

 Deposit Bottles & Cans